jchevan/jchevan/README.md

-Currently Senior Program Manager at the [National Association of Chronic Disease Directors](https://chronicdisease.org), leading CDC-funded projects on arthritis care models and clinical-community linkages.
+Currently Senior Program Manager at the [National Association of Chronic Disease Directors](https://chronicdisease.org), leading CDC-funded projects on arthritis and brain health care models and clinical-community linkage.

 ## 🔗 Find me at